Everything you need to know about net neutrality

 We don’t even want to imagine the consequences of a world where there’s no net neutrality. it has made the World wide web a truly global network and allowed people to freely express themselves on the internet and conduct online business.
 Net-neutrality promotes openness and transparency on the net.

 Future, There are many who say that initiatives such as Facebook’s Internet.org are an attack against net neutrality.
-But we believe any attempt to do away with net neutrality will be fought against by ordinary people all over the world and it would be a very unpopular move.
+But we believe ordinary people all over the world will fight against any attempt to do away with net neutrality and it would be a very unpopular move.
 Indeed, we expect all national governments to bring in laws to enforce net neutrality, if required to.

-This information was brought to you by DoSpeedTest.com, the most accurate speed test tool.
+You’ve find this information at DoSpeedTest.com, the most accurate speed test tool.
 If you feel your ISP is shortchanging you, or if you are not happy with your internet speed, get a broadband speed test, internet speedtest, bandwidth test or a DSL speedtest done at Do’s Speed Test, the #1 broadband speed test tool on the Internet.